FCACollin/cv/cv.md

 ## Aug 2018 to Dec 2019 (1.5 years), the Medical University of Białystok, Poland

 **Human Genetics/Expert in Sciences and Technology** in the Centre for bioinformatics and data analysis.
-Research support for data analysis, machine-learning models and publication.
+Provided research support for data analysis, machine learning models, and publications.

 - **Lung cancer** - Next Generation Sequencing (NGS) for prognosis, **biomarker**, transcriptome for the prediction of type and stage of tumor